-The Institute for the Art and Practice of Dissent at Home is a home-based initiative, run out of a family home on the border of Everton and Anfield, Liverpool, UK.
-The Institute is run by a family of two adults and four kids, collectively, twoaddthreeplusone (Gary Anderson, Lena Simic, Neal 16, Gabriel 14, Sid 9 and James 3).
-The Institute was founded in 2007.
+The Institute for the Art and Practice of Dissent at Home was a home-based initiative, run out of a family home on the border of Everton and Anfield, Liverpool, UK.
+The Institute was run by a family of two adults and four kids (Gary Anderson, Lena Simic, Neal, Gabriel, Sid and James).
+The Institute was founded in 2007 and closed in 2019.

-The Institute is a self-sufficient and sustainable initiative drawing from 10% of all income from its members (Gary and Lena work as university lecturers as well as freelance artists, the children receive child benefit).
-The Institute is concerned with dissent, homemade aesthetics, financial transparency, as well as critiquing the capitalism of culture.
-The Institute is interested in social transformation and has refigured a part of the family living space into a meeting place for artists, activists and cultural dissenters.
-This activity is undertaken in order to develop and extend dialogues about a ‘culture’ not necessarily driven by market forces.
+The Institute was a self-sufficient and sustainable initiative drawing from 10% of all income from its members (Gary and Lena’s work as university lecturers as well as freelance artists, the children received child benefit).
+The Institute was concerned with dissent, homemade aesthetics, financial transparency, as well as critiquing the capitalism of culture.
+The Institute was interested in social transformation and refigured a part of the family living space into a meeting place for artists, activists and cultural dissenters.
+This activity was undertaken in order to develop and extend dialogues about a ‘culture’ not necessarily driven by market forces.

 The Institute hosted a number of artist residencies and events, ranging from individual encounters through group conversations to theatrical performances in their family home, including Miss Julie in Utopia (2008), Macbethmachine (2010), Reverend Billy & family (2011), Townley & Bradby (2011), Cinderella Residency (2012), Politics and Aesthetics Reading Group meetings (2010-2012), Unrehearsed Reading of Chekhov’s Three Sisters (2014) and has initiated the Anarchist Communist Sunday School (2014), War and Peace reading group (2014-2018), FAN – Family Activist Network (2015 – 2017) and Study Room in Exile (2015 – 2018, in collaboration with Live Art Development Agency).